Low investment business ideas to start online

 Creating a successful digital product is a bit of a unicorn.
 If you can crack it, you’ve got an amazing opportunity, because once you have created your product, there’s no extras to deal with.
 There’s no extra manufacturing costs, no shipping costs, very few storage costs – and your margins remain high.
 Your product, depending on what you create, has the potential to make money infinitely – the dream!

 But it’s a unicorn – a rare, magical beast – because your product needs to be valuable enough to people that they will be willing to pay for it despite not actually receiving something physical.
-With so many products like eBooks and courses available free of charge online, your product needs to be outstanding.
+With so many products like eBooks and courses available free of charge on channels like YouTube, your product needs to be outstanding.

 Depending on where your strengths are, you might consider creating:

 What you’re going to sell will depend on where, exactly you will sell it.
 Just selling through your website may not be enough to create the amount of income you’d like.
 There are plenty of different websites that can help sell your products.
-For example, photos can be listed on Shutterstock and other websites.
-Writers might publish on Amazon Kindle, or Kobo, while making hard copies available for purchase via print on demand.
+For example, photos can be listed on Shutterstock and other websites, while writers might publish on Amazon Kindle, or Kobo, while making hard copies available for purchase via print on demand.

 Once you know what you’re selling, and you’ve created it, you’ll still need to work.
 You’ll need credibility, so you might need to build on that, and an active and relevant social media presence.
 On top of that, think about a blog or YouTube channel, to illustrate your expertise and encourage people to engage with you.